Skip to main content

 Cycle

-As needed for wound healing
+As directed for skin or wound use

-Oral bioavailability of free KPV is limited because the peptide is subject to degradation in the GI tract.
-Nanoparticle and hydrogel delivery systems showed markedly superior efficacy in animal models, suggesting formulation matters significantly for oral use.
+Oral: Free oral KPV is degraded in the GI tract and poorly absorbed.
+Nanoparticle and hydrogel delivery markedly improved efficacy in animal colitis models, so formulation matters for oral use.

 Side Effects & Safety